How many hours of credit can I transfer from another school to TWU?

-TWU also offers the FRESH START program.
+TWU offers the FRESH START program.
 This allows students to "discard" ANY course work ten years or older.
 Students who choose this plan must realize that if they elect to discard ANY course work more than ten years old, they must discard ALL course work from that period.
-Unlike the RESTART program, these students may have recent college credit.

 How will I know what courses will transfer from my previous college?

-Students must submit an official transcript to the Office of Student Records.
-The transcript will be evaluated and transferable credits will be assigned.†See the†transfer guides for the area community college districts.
+Students must submit an official transcript to the office of Admissions Processing.
+The transcript will be evaluated and transferable credits will be assigned.
+See the transfer guides for the area community college districts.

 Students who are uncertain about a career path should visit with the staff in Career Services.
 The student can participate in testing and counseling that may guide her or him toward a specific degree.